MultiSafepay/docs/content/api/orders/flexible-3d.md

 `flexible_3d` | boolean | required

 - `true`: Enables 3D Secure authentication.
 The payment is classified as **3D Secure Result: Enrolled Liability**.
 - `false`: Disables 3D Secure authentication.
-The payment is classified as **"Not Enrolled, Liability".**
+The payment is classified as **Not Enrolled, Liability**.

 `term_url` | string | required for redirect requests